-Information available from national surveys on the prevalence of EBP in America’s youth is limited13.
-These data indicate that prevalence rates of EBP vary across ethnic groups and sex9, 12, 13.
-From 1988-2002, Din-Dzietham and colleagues reported a significant increase in EBP prevalence among Mexican American males and white females, and a significant increase in pre-EBP for blacks and Mexican Americans13.
+The data from national surveys indicate the prevalence rates of EBP vary across ethnic groups and sex9, 12, 13.
+From 1988-2002, EBP prevalence increased significantly for Mexican American males and white females, while pre-EBP increased for blacks and Mexican Americans13.
 Using data from 1988-2006, Ostchega and colleagues found overweight males and obese males and females were significantly more likely to have pre-EBP/EBP after controlling for age, race/ethnicity and BMI12.
-A recent investigation into a nationally representative sample of US adolescents revealed that almost half of the youth in America have at least 1 biological CVD risk factor9.
+A recent investigation of US adolescents revealed that almost half of the youth in America have at least 1 biological CVD risk factor9.

 Two separate school-based health screenings were conducted from 2003-2005 in Houston area schools23, 24.
-These investigations were able to gather multiple measurements in order to meet the diagnostic criteria for prehypertension/hypertension outlined in the Fourth Report on the Diagnosis, Evaluation, and Treatment of High Blood Pressure in Children and Adolescents11.
+These investigations were able to gather multiple measurements in order to meet the diagnostic criteria for prehypertension/hypertension outlined previously11.
 In the first study, Sorof and colleagues reported a significant increase in the relative risk for hypertension among males and overweight BMI status23.
 The follow-up health screening reported that only BMI status was significantly associated with hypertension24.
-School-based investigations in California revealed high rates of EBP in overweight and obese Latino and African American youth25.
-A study conducted in close proximity to the geographical region of this investigation found higher rates of pre-EBP/EBP in Native American 5th-8th grade students26.
+School-based screenings in California revealed high rates of EBP in overweight and obese Latino and African American youth25.
+A screening conducted in close proximity to the geographical region of this investigation found higher rates of pre-EBP/EBP in Native American 5th-8th grade students26.
 In all school-based health screenings, increased BMI was consistently among the strongest independent predictors of pre-EBP/EBP23-27.

 Elementary schools in California have a unique opportunity to implement a screening measurement for EBP in youth.
-In California, Assembly Bill 235 requires schools to report FITNESSGRAM® assessments for fifth, seventh, and ninth grade students28.
-The FITNESSGRAM® assesses physical fitness in six separate areas: aerobic capacity, abdominal strength and endurance, upper body strength and endurance, body composition (including a BMI measurement), trunk extensor strength and flexibility.
-Findings from the Bogalusa Heart Study have illustrated that BMI is equally effective as skinfold thickness in predicting metabolic risks, including EBP29.
-Based on the relationship between adiposity and BP, school assessments that include a measure of body composition, such as the California FITNESSGRAM®, may be used to identify youth at risk for EBP.
+California schools are required to conduct and report FITNESSGRAM® assessments for fifth, seventh, and ninth grade students28.
+The FITNESSGRAM® assesses physical fitness and body composition (in the form of a BMI measurement).
+Findings from the Bogalusa Heart Study have illustrated that the BMI measurement is effective in predicting metabolic risks, including EBP29.
+Based on the relationship between adiposity and BP, school assessments like the FITNESSGRAM® that include a measure of body composition are propitiously placed to identify youth at risk for EBP.

 Obtaining a BP reading is less arduous and requires less equipment and personnel training than other measures of obesity comorbidities such as HbA1c, serum cholesterol, fasting glucose, etc. 30.
-The mandatory reporting for the FITNESSGRAM® provides California schools and health professionals with an inexpensive opportunity to screen and possibly identify children for risk of EBP, especially in low-income, racially/ethnically diverse schools where rates are expected to be higher.
+Conducting the BP measurement concurrently with a BMI measurement is an inexpensive opportunity to screen children for risk of EBP.
+This is particularly advantageous for low-income, racially/ethnically diverse schools where rates are expected to be higher.
 Furthermore, multiple measurements throughout childhood and adolescence (fifth, seventh, and ninth grade) can provide longitudinal data for more comprehensive medical records.

 The primary objective of this investigation was to utilize the FITNESSGRAM® opportunity to assess overweight and obesity as an independent risk factor for EBP among fifth grade students in five low-income schools in northern California.
-A secondary objective was to examine associations among blood pressure, BMI, race/ethnicity and sex.
+A secondary objective was to examine associations among BP, BMI, race/ethnicity and sex.

 Methods